umamimolecule/ConditionParser/README.md

 # Condition Parser

-A rules engine to evaluate multiple combinations of conditions.
+A rules engine for .Net to evaluate multiple combinations of conditions.

 ```c#
 new ConditionParser().Parse("'Quick brown fox' Contains 'fox'");    // true